search icon

 Social networks, messengers & dating apps:

 Social networking apps have been built on the premise of the location to reunite old friends or make new friends.
-Whatsapp a popular messaging app has a feature of sharing real-time geo-location to help people find each other.
+Whatsapp, a popular messaging app has a feature of sharing real-time geo-location to help people find each other.

-Similarly, dating apps have been built on the premise of location, to enable people with common interests and common locations to come together.
+Similarly, dating apps use location to enable people with common interests and common locations to come together.
 Extrapolating on this principle, location-based professional networks can be built to empower professional connections and build community job boards.

 Augmented Reality & Games: